Hafizh-Zen/kangzenstoremobile/README.md

 5. Explain how you implemented the checklist above step-by-step (not just following the tutorial)!

 First, to have the delete and edit functions on the website, I created 2 functions in the views.py, which are delete_mood and edit_mood.
 Then both of these functions are used in the templates.
 Then I added these functions to the urls.py.
 After that, I added Tailwind to the folder so i could use CSS.
 Then, i modified my website to have a spotify look to it as i like the minimalistic design.
 When there are no product, it will display a message and a picture of Vegeta.
 In each card moof, there are two buttons which are edit and delete.
 Other than that, I also added a navbar with features on it.

+## ASSIGNMENT 6

+1. Explain the benefits of using JavaScript in developing web applications!

+JavaScript provides several benefits in web development, including enabling interactivity, client-side processing, and asynchronous operations.
+This allows developers to create dynamic, fast-loading pages that don't require constant communication with the server.
+JavaScript is also cross-platform, running in all modern browsers, and is supported by a vast ecosystem of frameworks and libraries like React and Angular, which makes developing complex applications easier and more efficient.

+2. Explain why we need to use await when we call fetch()!
+What would happen if we don't use await?

+The fetch() function in JavaScript is asynchronous, returning a promise that resolves when data is fetched.
+Using await ensures that the program pauses and waits for the promise to resolve before continuing execution.
+Without await, the code would move to the next line before the data is ready, potentially leading to errors such as trying to access undefined or incomplete data.

+3. Why do we need to use the csrf_exempt decorator on the view used for AJAX POST?

+The csrf_exempt decorator in Django is used for views that handle AJAX POST requests to bypass the CSRF token validation, which is a security feature that prevents cross-site request forgery attacks.
+Since adding a CSRF token in AJAX requests might require additional handling, this decorator allows easier processing of the requests.
+However, it should be used carefully, as bypassing CSRF protection can introduce security vulnerabilities if not managed properly.

+4. On this week's tutorial, the user input sanitization is done in the back-end as well.
+Why can't the sanitization be done just in the front-end?

+Input sanitization should not rely solely on the front-end because users can manipulate or bypass client-side validation.
+Front-end sanitization improves user experience by catching errors early, but it does not guarantee security.
+Backend sanitization is essential because it ensures that only safe and valid data is processed and stored, protecting against malicious attacks like SQL injection or cross-site scripting, and ensuring data integrity.

+5. Explain how you implemented the checklist above step-by-step (not just following the tutorial)!

+awadwadwdw